aquan9/LoraTrackers/README.md

 # LoraTrackers
-This is a class project I did about making trackers for Lora nodes
+This is a class project I did about making LoRa node trackers.